 Admitted CSSA students will receive specific information regarding open graduate teaching assistantships shortly after admission is offered.

-The overall goal of this position is to develop, in conjunction with College of Engineering faculty, learning modules related to academic success for first year engineering students.
-The GTA will have the opportunity to further develop content and supporting materials related to topics that impact student success into weekly recitations of a general engineering orientation course.
-The GTA should possess an understanding of student learning and engagement and use this understanding to help determine the most effective way to provide the freshman, general engineering students, the knowledge and skills they need to successfully navigate their first year engineering studies.
+The overall goal of this position is to develop, in conjunction with the College of Engineering faculty, learning modules related to academic success for first-year engineering students.
+The GTA will have the opportunity to further develop content and supporting materials related to topics that impact student success in weekly recitations of a general engineering orientation course.
+The GTA should possess an understanding of student learning and engagement and use this understanding to help determine the most effective way to provide the freshman, general engineering students, the knowledge and skills they need to successfully navigate their first-year engineering studies.
 Additionally, the GTA should possess a basic understanding of issues related to students in STEM (science, technology, engineering, mathematics) fields.

 This program recruits and assists in the retention of minority, disadvantaged, and disabled students who have traditionally been denied equal access to higher education.
 The needs of each student are identified and an academic plan of tutoring, counseling, and advising is provided.
 The assistantship provides an opportunity to participate in this process and serve as a member of the Educational Opportunities Program (EOP) staff working with and advising students.
 Personal interviews preferred.

-The Athletic Academic Advisor GTA works with student athletes on developmental issues and time management.
+The Athletic Academic Advisor GTA works with student-athletes on developmental issues and time management.
 Assist students in identifying academic needs such as tutoring and study hall assistance.
 Advocate for students with coaches and professors, as appropriate.
-Facilitate each student's connections with other programs on campus and in the community, and assist student athletes to focus on personal goals after graduation.
-Personal interview preferred.
+Facilitate each student's connections with other programs on campus and in the community, and assist student-athletes to focus on personal goals after graduation.
+Personal interviews preferred.